jakecobley/dotfiles/README.md

 # Dotfiles

-Dotfiles - personal preferences for various applications, editors, linters, and packages on macOS.
+Dotfiles - personal preferences for various applications, editors, linters, and packages on macOS and Windows 10 with Windows Subsystem for Linux 2 (WSL2).

 ## Installation

-1. Clone the dotfiles repository as a hidden directory (`.dotfiles`) within `$HOME`.
+1. Clone the dotfiles repository as a hidden directory (`.dotfiles`) with `$HOME`.

+    **NOTE**: On Windows, clone the dotfiles repository within Windows System for Linux 2 (WSL2) `$HOME` directory and not within Windows `$HOME`.

     ```BASH
     git clone git@github.com:jakecobley/dotfiles.git $HOME/.dotfiles
     ```

-1. Execute the `create-symlinks.sh` script to symlink the dotfiles' to their required destinations.
+1. Execute the `create-symlinks.sh` script and select the environment, `macOS` or `Windows 10 with Windows Subsystem for Linux 2 (WSL2)`, to symlink the dotfiles to their required destinations.

-    **NOTE:** You'll likey have to modify the script's permissions to make it executable;  `chmod +x create-symlinks.sh`.
+    **NOTE**: Symlinks cannot be created between Windows Subsystem for Linux 2 (WSL2) and Windows.
+Dotfiles which are required within Windows (Windows applications e.g. Hyper and Visual Studio Code) will be copied instead.
+Changes to these files will not be synced, and will be overwritten when running `./create-symlinks.sh`.

     ```BASH
     $HOME/.dotfiles/create-symlinks.sh
     ```

+    **NOTE:** You'll likey have to modify the script's permissions to make it executable;  `chmod +x create-symlinks.sh`.

 ## Usage